vmware-archive/node-examples/book-service/README.md

 $ npm update
 ```

-At this point, you can choose to *Run the Example Locally* or *Run the Example with Cloud Cache as the Data Service*.
+At this point, you can choose to *Run the Example Locally* or *Run the Example with Tanzu GemFire for VMs as the Data Service*.

 ## Run the Example Locally

 The local environment mocks the services binding that would exist
-for a PAS environment.
+for a TAS environment.
-A PAS environment injects the services binding through a `VCAP_SERVICES`
+A TAS environment injects the services binding through a `VCAP_SERVICES`
 environment variable.
 Set this environment variable: